 Based on the church season, a pressing need of the community, or a regular outreach event that St. John’s supports, our forums seek to provide resources that inform personal faith education and growth.
 When the opportunity to serve those in greater need presents, we also partner with other groups or our partners at the national church level to educate and activate the community in some form of service project.
 Whenever possible, St. John’s engages local program resources, many that already partner with St. John’s, to explain their programs, share their impact locally, and inspire new participation within our community.
 This kind of education and engagement helps us grow individually and communally as children of God.

-Since our Assistant Rector, Mark Riley, began at St. John’s four years ago, there has been a group meeting on Wednesdays at 2:30pm.
-The group has varied in size and number, depending on the time of year and the book of Holy Scripture being discussed, but they always welcome new participation.
+St. John’s offers two bible studies: An in-person study at noon on Thursday, and virtual study held on Zoom at 3pm on Wednesdays.
+Holy Scripture being discussed, but they always welcome new participation.
 Whether someone “drops in” for a week or two or for a whole book study: We continue to work through both Old and New Testament books, with an emphasis on group discussion and ways we can relate to the text from a 21st century perspective.

 In this crazy world we live in, it’s important to take the time to sit quietly in a safe space, listening for God’s soft voice talking to each of us, and looking for how He reveals himself in the ordinary and extraordinary moments in our lives.